72 pattern webbing

 The 1972 pattern webbing was intended to replace the 58 pattern webbing, but never got beyond user trials.
-It was made from PU-coated nylon to counter the Soviet NBC capability with a general look closer to a load-bearing vest.
+It was made from PU-coated nylon to counter the Soviet NBC capability with a general look closer to a Individual integrated fighting system load-bearing vest.
 It was designed to be used in wide variety of environments such as jungles, deserts and was configurable for use, ranging from short-duration jungle patrols to general infantry use.